Pierce

 The Stalls That Survived

 Borough Market has been feeding London for over a thousand years.
 What keeps it alive are the people you're about to meet.
 A food science graduate who rescued British farmhouse cheese from extinction.
-An eighth-generation oyster family working the same Essex creek since before America was a country.
+An eighth-generation oyster family working the same Essex creek.
 A butcher who started with three pigs and a book.
 Every stall has a story that sounds made up but isn't.
 Hear them all while you eat the evidence.

 Behind the Steam